-The table below summarises the Bank's strategic and processes for managing each key risk exposure:
+The table below summarises the Bank's strategies and processes for managing each key risk exposure:

-Primary category of risk Strategies and processes to manage risk Credit Risk Lending limits by product type for the lending portfolio Collateral obtained for lending products adjusted for haircuts on each lending facility Different levels of approvals for the granting of new and renewal of existing credit facilities, including involvement of the Credit Review Committee and Board Exposure limits by issuer type for the financial assets portfolio Investing strictly in investment grade securities Bank is well aware of exact composition of the investment portfolio IRRBB Limiting the duration profile of the securities portfolio, with the Risk Management Function keeping the Board well informed with respect to duration risk and its implications The Bank measures its exposure to IRRBB using both an economic value of equity and an earnings-based measure Market Risk Position and loss limits for positions with a direct P&L impact Investing in ETFs for diversified equity exposure Aiming to buy positive yielding bonds, below par Operational Risk Operational business volume limits Controls by design to outright avoid certain risks Profitability Risk - Diversifying Malta revenue streams by opening a branch in Ireland Climate and Environmental Related Risk Minimal involvement in financing companies which directly cause pollution Minimal amount of customers engaged in activities which expose them to disruption from extreme climate events Liquidity Risk Maintaining high levels of liquidity, including significant balances held with the CBM, which exposure poses an insignificant liquidity risk Investing only in highly liquid securities which can be sold in a timely manner and without incurring undue costs, to meet the Bank's liquidity needs
+Primary category of risk Strategies and processes to manage risk Credit Risk Lending limits by product type for the lending portfolio Collateral obtained for lending products adjusted for haircuts on each lending facility Different levels of approvals for the granting of new and renewal of existing credit facilities, including involvement of the Credit Review Committee and Board Exposure limits by issuer type for the financial assets portfolio Unrated or Tier 2 instruments limited to 5 million in total and only up to 1 million per issuer Investing strictly in investment grade securities Bank is well aware of exact composition of the investment portfolio IRRBB Limiting the duration profile of the securities portfolio, with the Risk Management Function keeping the Board well informed with respect to duration risk and its implications The Bank measures its exposure to IRRBB using both an economic value of equity and an earnings-based measure Market Risk Position and loss limits for positions with a direct P&L impact Investing in ETFs for diversified equity exposure Aiming to buy positive yielding bonds, below par Operational Risk Operational business volume limits Controls by design to outright avoid certain risks Insurance coverage on various aspects of the Bank's business Profitability Risk - Diversifying Malta revenue streams by opening a branch in Ireland Climate and Environmental Related Minimal involvement in financing (or even banking) companies which directly cause substantial pollution Minimal amount of customers engaged in activities which expose them to disruption from extreme climate events No collaterals held in the form of immovable property or farmland which is exposed to risks from fires, earthquakes, and other climate & environmental risks Liquidity Risk Maintaining high levels of liquidity, including significant balances held with the CBM, which exposure poses an insignificant liquidity risk Investing only in highly liquid securities which can be sold in a timely manner and without incurring undue costs, to meet the Bank's liquidity needs

 Stress testing takes place on an annual basis, with multiple severe but plausible scenarios used to stress different areas of the Bank's business.
 Stress testing forms an integral part of the ICAAP and ILAAP.